Skyline Computation with Noisy Comparisons: Skyline Computation in Low Dimension

-Algorithm $\alga(k,X,\delta)$ uses phases.
-In the first phase, bucketing: we sort the $i$-th coordinate of a random sample to define $s+1$ intervals in each dimension $i\in [d]$, hence $(s+1)^d$ {\em buckets}, where each bucket is a product of intervals of the form $\prod_i I_i$; then we place each point $p$ of $X$ in those buckets by searching for each dimension for the interval $I_i$ containing $p_i$.
+Let us first sketch our algorithm $\alga(k,X,\delta)$.
+The algorithm works in three phases.
+The first phase partitions input points in buckets.
+We sort the $i$-th coordinate of a random sample to define $s+1$ intervals in each dimension $i\in [d]$, hence $(s+1)^d$ {\em buckets}, where each bucket is a product of intervals of the form $\prod_i I_i$; then we assign each point $p$ of $X$ to a bucket by searching in each dimension for the interval $I_i$ containing $p_i$.
+Of course we do not materialize buckets that are not assigned any points.

-In the second phase, Algorithm $\alga(k,X,\delta)$ uses elimination: Say that a bucket $B=\prod_i I_i$ is \emph{dominated} by a different bucket $B'=\prod_iI'_i$ if in every dimension $\max I_i\leq \min I'_i$.
-Then every point in $B'$ dominates every point in $B$, so no skyline point belongs to a bucket dominated by a non-empty bucket.
-We test buckets for emptiness and eliminate points placed in buckets that are dominated by non-empty buckets.
-See Figure~\ref{fig:ex2} for an illustration.
+The second phase eliminates irrelevant buckets: those that are dominated by some non-empty bucket and therefore have no chance of containing a skyline point.
+In short, the idea is to identify the "skyline of the buckets", and use it to discard the dominated buckets, as defined in Section~\ref{subsec:domination-buckets}.
+With high probability the bucketization obtained from the first phase will be "accurate enough" for our purpose: it will allow to identify efficiently the irrelevant buckets, and will also guarantee that the points in the remaining buckets form a small fraction of the input (provided $k$ and $d$ are small).

-In the third phase Algorithm $\alga(k,X,\delta)$ simply calls the Algorithm $\algb$ to find the skyline of the remaining points.\footnote{Alternatively, one could use an algorithm provided by Groz and Milo~\cite{GM15}, it is only important that the size of the input set is reduced to $n/k$ to cope with the larger runtime of the mentioned algorithms.}
+Finally, we solve the skyline problem on a much smaller dataset, calling Algorithm $\algb$ to find the skyline of the remaining points. \footnote{Alternatively, one could use an algorithm provided by Groz and Milo~\cite{GM15}, it is only important that the size of the input set is reduced to $n/k$ to cope with the larger runtime of the mentioned algorithms.} The whole purpose of the bucketization is to discard most input points while preserving the actual skyline points, so that we can then run a more expensive algorithm on the reduced dataset.